CarlFlo/bord/README.md

 bord.Custom(os.Stderr, "CUSTOM", "This is a %s message with a custom log level tag", "custom")
 ```

-Each of the logging functions above will return **true** if the message could be logged, i.e. printed to designated io.Writer, and **false** if it was blocked.
+Each of the logging functions above will return **True** if the message could be logged, i.e. printed to designated io.Writer, and **False** if it was blocked.

 ## Options & Customization